-Step 7 – Make Angel Halo’s and Glue to Peg Doll
+Step 7 – Make an Angel Halo for Each Angle Ornament and Glue to Each Wooden Peg Doll

-You will need about 2 inches of gold cord for each wooden peg doll angel ornament.
+You will need just under 2 inches of gold cord for each wooden peg doll angel ornament.

 Use a glue gun to place a dab of glue on one end of the gold cord and quickly place the other end into the glue to attach it.

-Place a dab of glue on the back of the angels head and attach the halo.
-You want to tip it up slightly.
-Don’t worry, it’s super easy and it will hold.
+Place a dab of glue on the back of the wooden angel ornaments head and attach the halo.
+You want to tip the each angles halo up slightly.
+Don’t worry, it’s super easy and they will hold.

-Step 8 – Glue Wooden Star to DIY wooden peg doll angel
+Step 8 – Glue Wooden Star to DIY Angel Ornaments.

 Place a dab of glue on the back of a wooden star.
 Attach it to the front of the wooden peg doll angel ornament.